 States and Capitals of India

-States and Capitals of India 2022: India is the second most populated nation in the world and the 7th largest country overall.
+States and Capitals of India 2023: India is the second most populated nation in the world and the 7th largest country overall.
 It constitutes a union of states in India with a total of 28 states and 8 Union Territories.
 India is a union of states, and the head of the executive in each state is the Governor, who serves as the President’s representative.
 Each state in India has a capital that serves as the administrative, legislative, and judicial centre.
 In other jurisdictions, the capital serves as the hub for all three activities.
 It is a territory with a chief minister of its own.
 A state has a unique, independent government.
-The State Government is in charge of carrying out state duties such law enforcement, health care, administration, and revenue collection.
+The State Government is in charge of carrying out state duties such as law enforcement, health care, administration, and revenue collection.

 States of India & their Capitals